JairusSW/as-json/README.md

 ## Support

-- ✅ Objects
+- ✅ Objects (Serializing only)
-- ✅ Arrays
+- ✅ Arrays (Basic parsing.
+Serializing good)
 - ✅ Numbers
 - ✅ Integers
-- ✅ Null
+- ✅ Null (Not tested yet, but should work)
-- ✅ Dynamic Arrays
+- ❌ Dynamic Arrays (Not yet)
-- ✅ Dynamic Types
+- ❌ Dynamic Types (Not yet)
-- ✅ Dynamic Objects
+- ❌ Dynamic Objects (Not yet)
-- ✅ Whitespace
+- ✅ Whitespace (Yes, somewhat working for array parsing.)

 ## Usage